rthuffman/WFGY/ProblemMap/Inverse_Atlas/runtime-guide.md

 A route hint is not the same thing as lawful resolution.

-So in the twin-atlas direction:
+So in the Twin Atlas direction:

 - the forward atlas suggests where failure may be
 - Inverse Atlas decides whether the system is entitled to speak strongly from there

-This is one reason the pairing is so powerful.
+This is one of the reasons the pairing is powerful.

 ---

-## Common misuse patterns to avoid ❗
+## ❗ Common Misuse Patterns to Avoid

 ### Misuse 1
 Using only `inverse-demo.txt` without the runtime layer.